B7-WealthCode SavingsAccount

 - And for years, Marcus kept stacking money into a traditional savings account without questioning it.

-- Meanwhile, that same bank was lending money out for mortgages, car loans, and credit cards at interest rates ten… fifteen… even twenty times higher.
+- Meanwhile, that same bank was lending money out for mortgages, car loans, and credit cards at interest rates 10, 15, even 20 times higher.

-- That’s when Marcus realized something that completely changed the way he viewed banks forever.
+- That's when Marcus realised something that completely changed the way he viewed banks forever.

 - Your savings account is not designed to make you wealthy.